rcap107/rcap107.github.io/content/posts/intro.md

 draft: false
 hidemeta: false
 comments: false
-description: "An introudction to the blog"
+description: "An introduction to the blog"
 # canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs
 disableShare: false